Freddie Gibbs - RBT

 "Conway's actually worked with the producer Khrysis since around 2018.
 He produced the track 'Jesus Khrysis', which is one of Conway's best songs imo."

-On #1 Breakup Album Lover's review of Björk - Vulnicura
+On Parasytic's review of Björk - Vulnicura

 "Fantastic review!
 I love the comparison you made to Vespertine.
 I couldn't have put it better myself."